We propose a layered API for modular robots where AI plays a key role enhancing primitives at different levels and making robots more capable.

 We propose a novel framework for Deep Reinforcement Learning (DRL) in modular robotics that provides an approach which trains a robot directly from joint states, using traditional robotic tools.
 We use an state-of-the-art implementation of the Proximal Policy Optimization, Trust Region Policy Optimization and Actor-Critic Kronecker-Factored Trust Region algorithms to learn policies in four different Modular Articulated Robotic Arm (MARA) environments.
 We support this process using a framework that communicates with typical tools used in robotics, such as Gazebo and Robot Operating System 2 (ROS 2).
 We compare the robustness of the performance of such methods in modular robots with an empirical study in simulation.Read more

-This paper presents an upgraded, real world application oriented version of gym-gazebo, the Robot Operating System (ROS) and Gazebo based Reinforcement Learning (RL) toolkit, which complies with OpenAI Gym.
+This paper presents an upgraded, real world application oriented version of gym-gazebo, ROS and Gazebo based Reinforcement Learning (RL) toolkit, which complies with OpenAI Gym.
 The content discusses the new ROS 2 based software architecture and summarizes the results obtained using Proximal Policy Optimization (PPO).
-Ultimately, the output of this work presents a benchmarking system for robotics that allows different techniques and algorithms to be compared using the same virtual conditions.
-We have evaluated environments with different levels of complexity of the Modular Articulated Robotic Arm (MARA), reaching accuracies in the millimeter scale.
+We have evaluated environments with different levels of complexity of MARA, reaching accuracies in the millimeter scale.
 The converged results show the feasibility and usefulness of the gym-gazebo 2 toolkit, its potential and applicability in industrial use cases, using modular robots.Read more

 We present a framework to accelerate robot training through simulation in the cloud that makes use of roboticists' tools, simplifying the development and deployment processes on real robots.
 We demonstrate that, for simple tasks, this framework accelerates the robot training time by more than 33%, while maintaining similar levels of accuracy and repeatability.Read more